scan operator

 Name Type Required Description

 MatchIdColumnName string The name of a column of type long that is appended to the output as part of the scan execution.
-Indicates the 0-based index of the match for the row.
+Indicates the 0-based index of the match for the record.

-ColumnDeclarations string Declares an extension to the schema of the operator’s source.
-Additional columns are assigned in the steps or DefaultValue if not assigned.
-DefaultValue is null if not specified.
+ColumnDeclarations string Declares an extension to the schema of T. These columns are assigned values in the steps.
+If not assigned, the DefaultValue is returned.
+Unless otherwise specified, DefaultValue is null.

-Condition string An expression that evaluates to a bool, true or false, that defines which records from the input matches the step.
+Condition string ✔️ An expression that evaluates to true or false that defines which records from the input match the step.
 A record matches the step when the condition is true with the step’s state or with the previous step’s state.

 Assignment string A scalar expression that is assigned to the corresponding column when a record matches a step.

-output string Controls the output logic of the step on repeated matches. all outputs all records matching the step, last outputs only the last record in a series of repeating matches for the step, and none does not output records matching the step.
+output string Controls the output logic of the step on repeated matches. all outputs all records matching the step, last outputs only the last record in a series of repeating matches for the step, and none doesn't output records matching the step.
 The default is all.

 Returns